JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CSec"></a>CSec

-Returns the complex secant of this complex number.
+Returns the complex secant of a complex number.

 ```
 FUNCTION CSec (BYREF value AS _complex) AS _complex